CoolPluginsTeam/LocoAI-Chrome-AI-Auto-Translator/readme.md

 ## 🧠 Overview

-**LocoAI – Chrome AI Auto Translator** empowers WordPress developers and site owners to instantly translate any plugin or theme strings using **Chrome’s built-in Translator API**, powered by **Gemini Nano**.
+**LocoAI – Chrome AI Auto Translator** empowers WordPress developers and site owners to instantly translate any plugin or theme strings using **Chrome’s built-in Translator API**, powered by **Chrome Translator API**.
 It works as a **browser-side Chrome Extension** that communicates with WordPress’s Loco Translate UI, enabling one-click translation of all language strings directly in the browser — **fast, private, and cost-free**.

 This project is part of the **Google Chrome Built-in AI Challenge 2025**, under the *Chrome Extension – Most Helpful Category*.